Skip to main content

 Courses

-Assistance with managing permanent courses, special topic & experimental courses, and Context & Perspective requests in CourseLeaf CIM.
+Help with managing permanent courses, special topic & experimental courses, and Context & Perspective requests in CourseLeaf CIM.

 NOTE: Please do not open multiple course or program forms at one time.
 Your work may not be able to be saved or submitted.

-Proposing a NEW Permanent Course
+Proposing a New Course

-To propose a new permanent course, go to the Course Management Landing Page and click "New Course":
+To propose a new permanent course, go to the Course Management Landing Page and click "Propose New Course".

 Course Management Landing Page

-Context & Perspective Themes
+Context & Perspective Themes (Undergrad Only)

-If you are interested in having your course fill a Context & Perspectives theme, you must fill out a separate Context & Perspectives Request Form.
-See the "Context & Perspectives Requests" section below for more information.
+If you are interested in applying a Context & Perspectives theme to your course, you must fill out a separate Context & Perspectives Request Form (more information below).
 Please note that you will not be able to fill out a C&P request until you have submitted your new course proposal.

 Program Requirements

-Changing an EXISTING Permanent Course
+Changing a Course

-To propose changes to an existing permanent course, go to the Course Management Landing Page and search by either the course code, full course title, or a keyword with an asterisk (*) on both ends.
+To propose changes to an existing permanent course, go to the Course Management Landing Page and search by the course code, the full course title, or a keyword with an asterisk (*) on both ends.
 When you have selected it, click "Edit Course":

 Searching for an existing course on the Course Management Landing Page